 Model wrappers

 Many new AI companies package one model into a narrow interface.
-That can be useful, but the customer's deeper problem remains: data, workflow, integration, governance, adoption, and operations.
+That can be useful, but the customer's deeper problem remains: data, process, integration, governance, adoption, and operations.

 Chatbot-first demos

-A chat window can impress buyers and still fail the workflow.
+A chat window can impress buyers and still fail the process.
 Real business value needs source control, review points, tool boundaries, escalation paths, and measurable outcomes.

 A point agent can automate a task, but businesses need an operating model across people, systems, records, exceptions, approvals, and future improvement.